bloodmc/GriefDefenderDoc/docs/wiki/README.md

 @tab Forge

-:warning: Coming soon!
+:warning: Now available for Forge 1.18.2+.
+Must be a patreon to access.
+To become a patreon, visit my patreon page [here](https://www.patreon.com/bloodmc)
 1. Install latest [LuckPerms - Forge](https://luckperms.net/download).
-2. Get porper version of GD for Forge X.XX.X from Discord.
+2. Get proper version of GD for Forge X.XX.X from Discord.
 3. Drop the jar into `mods`
 4. Now start your server once to generate all configuration files, to check if GriefDefender was loaded sucessfully you can check console for `[GriefDefender] Loaded successfully`.